alohaleonardo/Super_Resolution_with_CNNs_and_GANs/README.md

 ## Build datasets
 First, you need to download your dataset.
 We use [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) as our dataset.
+Our model uses preprocessed data.
+The original size of pictures in CelebA is 218 * 178.
+We use the code in matlab/preprocess.m to crop them to 144 * 144.
+Then you could downsize the picture to the size you want (e.g. 36 * 36 by scale_factor = 4 ) and then enlarge them to 144 * 144 by bicubic method.
+Remember to change the relative directory you want!
 ```bash
 python build_dataset.py --data_dir data/SIGNS --output_dir data/64x64_SIGNS
 ```

 ## To use our code:
 Pytorch implementation of CNN and GAN based super-resolution models.